 The Department offers a Major and Minor in Forensic Science.
-Forensic Science is the scientific method of gathering and analyzing evidence.
-It is carried out across a range of disciplines from accounting to zoology and most academic fields in between.
-Forensic science has its application to civil and criminal law.
-The field includes the application of forensic science to accidents, natural and man-made disasters, historial/archaeological evaluations of death and life style to more contemporary establishment of death for criminal or civil purposes.
+Forensic Science is carried out across a range of disciplines from accounting to zoology and most academic fields in between.

 |Students work on a crime scene analysis in the AAFS lab.|

-Our program recognizes multiple career tracks in forensic science: lab medical examiners and investigators/evidence technicians.
+Our program recognizes multiple career tracks including: lab medical examiners and investigators/evidence technicians.
 These positions require training in a physical, life or clinical lab sciences (e.g. biology and chemistry).
-The program is designed to integrate science and investigations and provide a substantial complement to majors in other sciences, law, and health professions.
+The program is designed to integrate science and investigations and provide a substantial complement to majors in other sciences, social sciences, law, and health professions.

 Unique Features of the Program